datagrok/subcommander/README.md

 A subcommander-based tool named `proj` will default to looking in the directory `~/usr/lib/proj` for its subcommands.
 This may be overridden by setting `PROJ_EXEC_PATH` in the environment.

-You can set this into the environment in the traditional way by adding a line to your `~/.bashrc` file like:
+Add a line to your `~/.projrc` file like:

     export PROJ_EXEC_PATH=/path/to/proj_subcommands

-After editing, you will need to restart your shell for it to take effect.

-Alternatively, you don't need to edit your startup scripts to set this into the environment.
-You can employ the `proj` configuration script, `~/.projrc`.
-See "Hook Scripts and Environment Variables" below for details.

 These names are dependent on what you name your tool.
-If instead of `proj` you called your tool `foo`, you would want to put subcommands in `/usr/lib/foo/`, use `FOO_EXEC_PATH` to override that location, and put `foo`-specific configuration in `~/.foorc`.
+If instead of `proj` you called your tool `foo`, `FOO_EXEC_PATH` would name the location for subcommands, which would default to `/usr/lib/foo/`, and you would put `foo`-specific configuration in `~/.foorc`.

 ### Automatic context discovery

+Git performs *context discovery* for its subcommands.
+Whenever git is invoked, the first thing it does is identify what git repository you intend for it to work with, by checking environment variables and walking up the directory tree.
+Subcommander includes an optional feature that apes this, allowing your disparate tools to have an easy way to determine the location of the root directory of the current context/project/checkout/virtualenv you are working with, and to have project-specific settings and hooks.

 Subcommander-based tools know what directories they "own", and the `init` script is included to make the setup of a context easy.